 Mariama (above) Symbols of Hope Scholarship Recipient Portrait by Kathrin Longhurst

 In 2019, Symbols of Hope (SOH) expanded into different formats of training through short intensives classes and support sessions.
-Hosted at Portal in 1 Martin Place and thanks to the generosity of both Charter Hall and one for the group's first employees (and original Gratia Head Barista, Steven Li).
+Hosted at Portal in 1 Martin Place and thanks to the generosity of one for the group's first employees (and original Gratia Head Barista, Steven Li).
 The format of these sessions is to allow the group's model to benefit a wider range of people facing all kinds of different challenges.
 Classes can be one off introductory lessons or a five part expert masterclass.
 Groups are usually one to two or even one on one, to allow for a very personal approach and intensive learning opportunity.
 The class is currently focused mainly on young people who need a little bit more confidence in the work place, for a range of different reasons.
 It is a less scary and more accessible way to build foundational knowledge.
 Hospitality is a great industry to help people confront their challenges, especially in a welcoming, friendly and safe environment with an experienced trainer.
 We receive great feedback from students and organisations alike as it can be very helpful for both self esteem and for future employment and income purposes to have practical skills in the field.
 For our participants that come from financially disadvantaged backgrounds, cost would also be a big traditional barrier, as five sessions of 'one on one' training with a master trainer could normally cost in excess of $600 - $800.
 An average practice session may see an aspiring barista pour up to 35-40 coffees in a 2-3 hour session, not the kind of experience offered by many Sydney cafes to a first time employee.
 The program is open to a wide range of attendees/students, in partnership with number of different not for profit organisations.